vaultec81/docs/docs/index.md

 #### Escalate notifications

-Send an sms text message when the important messages arrive.
+Send an sms text message when the important messages arrive: [two alert messages in a minute to send sms](https://github.com/mailscript/template-two-alerts-to-sms).

 #### Send messages to your team channels

-Notify your discord/slack channels when something needs their attention.
+Notify your discord/slack channels when something needs their attention: [run failed to discord #channel](https://github.com/mailscript/template-run-failed-to-discord).

 #### Setup mailing lists for your team